Bodiam Castle: Exterior and entrance

 A quadrangular castle, Bodiam is roughly square-shaped.
 This type of castle, with a central courtyard and buildings against the curtain wall, was characteristic of castle architecture in the 14th century.
 Bodiam Castle has been described by military historian Cathcart King as the most complete surviving example of a quadrangular castle.
 There are circular towers at each of the four corners, with square central towers in the south, east, and west walls.
 The main entrance is a twin-towered gatehouse in the north face of the castle.
 There is a second entrance from the south; the postern gate is through a square tower in the middle of the south wall.
 The towers are three storeys high, taller than the curtain walls and the buildings in the castle which are two storeys high.

-Between the Octagon and the main gatehouse in the north wall was a barbican, of which little survives – just a piece of the west wall – although the structure was originally two stories high.
+Between the Octagon and the main gatehouse in the north wall was a barbican, of which little survives – just a piece of the west wall – although the structure was originally two storeys high.
 The surviving fabric includes a slot for a portcullis for the barbican's north gate, although there are no hinges for gates.
-The base of a garderobe demonstrates that the second story would have provided space for habitation, probably a guard room.
+The base of a garderobe demonstrates that the second storey would have provided space for habitation, probably a guard room.
 Drawings from the late 18th century show the ground floor of the barbican still standing and includes detail such as vaulting inside the passageway.

 The gatehouse in the castle's north wall is three storeys high; now reached by a static bridge, it was originally connected to the barbican by a drawbridge.
 The top of the gatehouse is machicolated, and the approach is overlooked by gun-loops in the gatehouse towers.
 The gatehouse is the only part of the castle which has gun-loops, and the curtain wall and towers are studded with windows for domestic use rather than military.
 There are guardrooms on the ground floor and a basement beneath them.
 The passage would originally have had three wooden portcullises.
 Above the entrance passage is an arch in the gateway, although it leads nowhere.
 The ceiling of the passage through the gatehouse into the castle is vaulted and pierced with murder holes.
 Murder holes were most likely used to drop objects on attackers, similar to machicolations, or to pour water to extinguish fires.

 Just above the gate, there are three coats of arms carved in relief into the arch; from left to right they are the arms of the Wardeux, Dalyngrigge, and Radynden families.
 The Wardeux shield was for his wife Elizabeth, and the Radynden shield was for his mother Alice (one of the three daughters of John de Radynden).
 Above the arms is a helm bearing a unicorn head crest.
 Three coats of arms also decorate the postern gate; the central arms is that of Sir Robert Knolles, who Edward Dalyngrigge had fought for in the Hundred Years' War, but those flanking it are blank.